 Parenting Classes Provided By Families First At Shiloh House

-Free virtual classes are offered in both English and Spanish, classes teach communication skills, child development, behavior modification, parenting style, discipline, and setting limits within consequences.
-They meet the requirement for parents who are court-ordered to take parenting classes.
-Go to their website for a full list of classes and registration.
+Free virtual classes are offered in both English and Spanish, classes teach communication skills, child development, behavior modification, parenting style, discipline and setting limits within consequences.
+These classes meet the requirement for parents who are court-ordered to take parenting classes.

 This organization connects people released from prison and jail to resources and information they need to successfully restart their lives.
 The mission of Remerg is to stop the revolving door of recidivism, one resource at a time.
 Their vision is a world where people released from incarceration are able to restart successfully and never go back.